<video> element visual-only content has accessible alternative

 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

-Currently the description track is not supported by most assistive technologies.
-Video players may be able to work around the lack of support for the description track by using aria-live but few do this today
+Currently, the description track is not supported by most assistive technology.
+Accessibility support for the description track attribute is relatively low to non-existent.
+Video players may be able to work around the lack of support for the description track by using aria-live but few do this today.